getnikola/plugins/v7/wordpress_compiler/README.md

 This plugin will allow you to compile unmodified WordPress posts using essentially the same code WordPress is using to convert posts to HTML.

 Has support for shortcodes provided by plugins.
-Comes with [code] shortcode plugin.
+Comes with a basic [code] shortcode plugin, and a basic [gallery] shortcode plugin.

 To use it: